quadrantsec/sagan/README.md

 For help & assistence,  check out the Sagan mailing list.
 If it located at: https://groups.google.com/forum/#!forum/sagan-users.
-You can also ask questions on the Sagan chat system at https://m.telephreak.org/sagan/channels/town-square.
-The chat system is similar to "Slack".
+You can also ask questions on the Sagan Discord channel at https://discord.gg/n6ReCZED

 If you're looking for Sagan rule sets on Github,  they are located at: https://github.com/beave/sagan-rules